-With a large enough corpus, such as the web, we can compute these counts and estimate the probability.
-While this method of estimating probabilities directly from counts works fine in
+With a large enough corpus, such as the web, we can compute these counts and estimate the

-For this reason, we'll need to introduce more clever ways of estimating the probability of a word w given a history h, or the probability of an entire word sequence W. Now, how can we compute probabilities of entire sequences like $P(w_1;w_2;...;w_n)$?
+For this reason, we'll need to introduce more clever ways of estimating the probability of a word w given a history h, or the probability of an entire word sequence W. Now, how can we compute probabilities of entire sequences like $P(w_1; w_2; ...; w_n)$ ?
 One thing we can do is decompose this probability using the chain rule of probability: